 Picking a local class

+If you lack experience it can be hard to identify a quality dog training class.
 Always go along in person, without your dog, and observe a class before you sign your dog up.

 Students should be enjoying themselves and dogs should be happy and having fun.

-So it’s really important to attend a class where other dogs (and the trainer) are not allowed to bully or intimidate your dog.
+It’s really important to attend a class where other dogs (and the trainer) are not allowed to bully or intimidate your dog.

-And where you are supported in helping your dog work at their pace.
+Different dogs learn at different rates.
+So it’s also important that you are supported in helping your dog work at their pace.

 Starting at home